 By John Sundara

-Imagine you wake up one day and as far as your eyes can see all that now remains are broken walls and smoldering buildings.
-Your eyes sting from the smoke, your hands are covered in ash and dust, your parched throat coughs as you try to breath in some air and make sense of this great tragedy unfolding all around you.
+Imagine you wake up one day and as far as your eyes can see, all that now remains are broken walls and smoldering buildings.
+Your eyes sting from the smoke, your hands are covered in ash and dust, your parched throat coughs as you try to breathe in some air and make sense of this great tragedy unfolding all around you.